THE OLD TESTAMENT HOUSE OF THE LORD: FIFTEEN (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 Why is it that angels care whether a woman has her head covered in the assembly of saints?
 What difference does it make to them whether a woman is in submission?
 Why do the angels desire to “look into” the things of Christ?

-For this cause ought the woman to have power on her head because of the angels.
+For this reason the woman ought to have a symbol of authority on her head, because of the angels.
 (I Corinthians 11:10)

 Since angels are accustomed to authority, inasmuch as God always works in terms of lines of authority—He never leaves His business unsupervised, the angels look about until they understand who is responsible for the conduct of the assembly and on what authority each person acts and speaks.